0

 • Connie has a wide range of advocacy experience including:

-• Successfully advocating in the County Court for the re-allocation of a claim to a different track which had cost advantages for the client.
+• Advocating in the County Court for the re-allocation of a claim to a different track which had cost advantages for the client.

-• Successfully defending a money claim in the County Court.
+• Defending a money claim in the County Court.

 • Representing a contractor in a payment dispute trial in the County Court.

-• Appearing on behalf of a supporting creditor in a winding up petition.
+• Appearing on behalf of a supporting creditor in a winding up petition in the Technology and Construction Court at Manchester.

 • Making an application to extend time to register a charge.